Intentionality in Art, Music, and Drama

 In the winter, students in grades 6 perform Shakespeare for their families and friends.
 The Bear Creek School's Shakespeare Immersion Program was recognized as an Exemplary School Program by Christian School Education magazine.
 Early Middle School students attend the dress rehearsals for every drama production performed by students in kindergarten and grades 1, 2, 4, and 6.

 All classes meet bi-weekly with a music specialist with culminating vocal performances at Christmas and Mothers Tea in May.

 Band or Orchestra, grades 5

 In addition to music class, all grade 5 students learn to play a band instrument (woodwind, brass, or percussion) or stringed instrument (violin, viola, cello, or double bass).
 Both groups perform twice a year in January and May.

-In grade 6, students may choose between band, string ensemble, or choir (in addition to music class).
-Band and string ensemble students continue with the instruments they learned to play in grade 5.
+In grade 6, students may choose between band, orchestra, or choir (in addition to music class).
+Band and orchestra students continue with the instruments they learned to play in grade 5 or branch out to learn another instrument.
 Choir students start to sing choral arrangements.
 All three groups perform in January and May.